CV

 Solo Exhibitions

-2021 Momento Mori, On Main Gallery, selected exhibition for the Capture Festival, Vancouver.
+2021 Momento Mori, On Main Gallery, selected exhibition, Capture Festival.
 Curated by Paul Wong

 2014 BUTCH: not like the other girls, Austin Gallery, San Francisco, CA. Curated by Alex Austin